Application of single-electron effects to fingerprints of chips using image recognition algorithms: Abstract

 \section{Abstract}

 Single-electron effects have been widely investigated as a typical physical phenomenon in nanoelectronics.
 The single-electron effect caused by trap sites has been observed in many devices.
 In general, traps are randomly distributed and not controllable; therefore, different current--voltage characteristics are observed through traps even in silicon transistors having the same device parameters (e.g., gate length).
 This allows us to use single-electron effects as fingerprints of chips.
-In this study, we analyze the single-electron effect of traps in conventional silicon transistors and show the possibility of their use as fingerprints of chips through image recognition algorithms.
-Resonant tunneling parts in the Coulomb diagram can also be used to characterize each device.
+In this study, we analyze the single-electron effect of traps in conventional silicon transistors.
+At sufficiently low temperatures at which single-electron effects can be observed (in this case, 1.54 K), we show that current--voltage characteristics can be used as fingerprints of chips through image recognition algorithms.
+Resonant tunneling parts in the Coulomb diagram can also be used supportively to characterize each device in a low-temperature region.
 These results show that single-electron effects can provide a quantum version of a physically unclonable function (quantum-PUF).